This post may contain affiliate links. Please read our privacy policy.

 Cream cheese frosting is everyone's favorite topping for carrot cake, including this copycat of J Alexander's version

-Cream cheese frosting is traditional for carrot cake, and J. Alexander’s Carrot Cake is no different.
+Cream cheese frosting is traditional for classic carrot cake and carrot bundt cake, and J. Alexander’s Carrot Cake is no different.

 There’s just something about tangy cream cheese frosting paired with the sweetness of the carrot cake.
 The texture of the frosting is also soft and pillowy and so perfect with a moist carrot cake.